-Full details of data, methodology and assumptions are set out in our report dated 1 August 2023.
-This report was prepared, to the best of our knowledge, in compliance with the requirements of Professional Standard 302 of the Institute of Actuaries of Australia.
+Full details of data, methodology and assumptions are set out in our report dated 5 August 2024.
+The advice provided in this report complies with the requirements of the Institute of Actuaries of Australia's Professional Standard 302 Valuations of General Insurance Claims ("PS302").